The best exercise routines for the vata dosha

-In Ayurveda, there are three different body types or constitutions known as doshas: The kapha dosha, The pitta dosha and The vata dosha which can be defined by particular patterns of behaviour and physical characteristics.
-If you don't know what your dosha is, Dosha quiz.
+In Ayurveda, there are three different body types or constitutions known as doshas: Kapha, Pitta and Vata which can be defined by particular patterns of behaviour and physical characteristics.
+If you don't know what your dosha is, take our quiz to find out.

 Vata types often have thin and delicate body frames and can struggle with energy levels.
 Both prolonged exercise and short bursts of intensive exercise have the potential to exhaust them.